miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 developer direction.
 My view is first one, and then the other.
 It's that strange missing piece between deciding that you want to express yourself in a way that results in more precise automation, based on the premise that speaking an coding are really the same thing.
-It's encoding ideas in either case.

 Speaking encodes ideas to be played back in someone else's head, while programming encodes ideas to be played back in a machine, which has the additional useful side effect of carrying out those ideas as explicit instructions like a player piano.

+Starting out by writing journaling-style into a text-editor without the precise demands of programming ***loosens up the creative muscles*** and allows you to spontaneously riff into a text-file as if a improv jazz musician.
+That free-formedness is now more valuable than ever, because the LLMs can help you tighten it up and formalize it.
+Writing into a text-editor for journaling is encoding ideas in the spoken language.
+Writing code into a text-editor is encoding for machine interpretation.

+It's ***encoding ideas*** into a text-editor in either case (yes, *vim for journaling*).
+Getting good at one is getting good at the other.

 ### Historical Parallels in Automation